CEA-MetroCarac/PySSPFM/doc/README.md

     <em>Graph showing the evolution of the phase offset determined by the script <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/toolbox/phase_offset_analyzer.py">toolbox/phase_offset_analyzer.py</a></code> as a function of the index of the raw SSPFM measurement files (figure generated with <code>generate_graph_offset</code> function of <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/toolbox/phase_offset_analyzer.py">toolbox/phase_offset_analyzer.py</a></code> script).</em>
 </p>

-### VIII.3) Curve clustering (K-Means)
+### VIII.3) Loop clustering (K-Means or GMM)

 <p align="justify" width="100%">
-The script can be executed directly using the executable file: <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/toolbox/curve_clustering.py">toolbox/curve_clustering.py</a></code> or through the graphical user interface: <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/gui/curve_clustering.py">gui/curve_clustering.py</a></code>.
+The script can be executed directly using the executable file: <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/toolbox/loop_clustering.py">toolbox/loop_clustering.py</a></code> or through the graphical user interface: <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/gui/loop_clustering.py">gui/loop_clustering.py</a></code>.
 It facilitates the classification of loops associated with each measurement point into clusters.
 This tool can enable phase separation or the separation of the influences of physically distinct phenomena, such as measurement artifacts.
 </p>

 #### VIII.3.a) Parameters